robmhoward/ExcelJsDocumentation/resources/chartSeriesFormat.md

 None.

 ## Relationships
-The ChartSeriesFormat resource has the following relationships defined:
+The ChartSeriesFormat has the following relationships defined:

 | Relationships    | Type    |Description|Notes |
 |:-----------------|:--------|:----------|:-----|